Saturday, February 21, 2015

 • Most of them had no land.

-• Day labor, unskilled labor, farm workers were included in this class.
+• Day labor, unskilled labor, and farm workers were included in this class.

 • They were half of the total population.